Artist Spotlight | The Artistic Duo of Richard Rogers & Mary Bean

 Image from Facebook

 The 1757 Georgian house was home to Revolutionary War officer and patriot Daniel Heister who is mentioned in The History of Montgomery County.
 Following his contributions during the war, Heister became a member of Congress.
 The house is also noted for being mentioned on one of the first maps of Pennsylvania by Nicholas Scull in his 1759 map of Pennsylvania.
-The couple maintained the historic house in its original condition, leaving much of the unique architecture and features untouched.

 Photos from left to right: Rogers with an art student, Rogers in his garden.
 Photos courtesy of the Rogers' Estate